-This course will combine lectures and visits to public health care sites in Western Cape, including clinics, agencies, and NGOs.
-Students will learn about the health care system in South Africa, as well explore important health issues, including: HIV/AIDS & tuberculosis, nutrition, fetal alcohol syndrome, environmental health, and rehabilitation.
+This course will combine lectures and visits to public health care sites in the Western Cape, including clinics, agencies, and NGOs.
+Students will learn about the health care system in South Africa, as well as explore important health issues, including: HIV/AIDS and tuberculosis, nutrition, sociocultural rehabilitation, and environmental and occupational health.

 Course Instructor: Stefanus Snyman

-Health and Development in South Africa (1 credit)
+Development Perspectives on Health in South Africa through Community Engagement (1 credit)

 This course combines class lectures on economic and social development theory and practice in South Africa with service learning opportunities at non-governmental health organizations in/around Stellenbosch.
 Students will complete a service learning project and a group research report based on their NGO experience.